jpaulm/gofbp/README.md

 **Note**: the last one in this list is constructed differently so that it can "crash" without disrupting the flow of tests: the network definition is in fact in `testdata`, while the test itself contains the code to compile and run the test.

-You will occasionally see a message like `TempDir RemoveAll cleanup: remove ...\deadlock.exe: Access is denied.` - this thought to be due to whatver AntiVirus software you are running.
+You will occasionally see a message like `TempDir RemoveAll cleanup: remove ...\deadlock.exe: Access is denied.` - this is thought to be due to whatver AntiVirus software you are running.
 I believe it can be ignored.

 - `go test -count=1` runs them all, including `ForceDeadlock`